Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 ### Data Sources
 ---

-Sales Data: The primary dataset used for this analysis is the "supermarket_sales.csv" file from kaggle.com datasets [Check Here](https://www.kaggle.com/datasets/alexhuitron/supermarket-sales).
+Patients Data: The primary dataset used for this analysis was downloaded from a youtube tutorial with the link attached.
+[Check Here](https://pivotalstats.com/wp-content/uploads/2024/09/Data-Mapping-Bg.zip).

 ### Tools used
 ---